zer0-os/zToken-sdk/README.md

 # zToken-sdk

-This repository contains the API related to zToken.
+This repository contains the API related to zToken

 ## Functionality Requirements